-The Arachnida for the most part, are an easily recognisable class of arthropod, provided you are talking about spiders with their eight legs and two part bodies.
+The Arachnida are for the most part an easily recognisable class of arthropod, provided you are talking about spiders with their eight legs and two part bodies.
 It gets a little less clear when considering Harvestmen and Mites.

 The Order Araneae represents the nearly 700 species of spider recorded in Great Britain.
 Of which a handful call the Garden home.

-The Order Opolines represents the Harvestmen, of which around 30 species are present in Great Britain, but just the one record for us so far.
+The Order Opolines represents the Harvestmen, of which around 30 species are present in Great Britain.

 The Order Oribatida represents the Oribatida Mites